-Year g Year 10 ProjectWritten Exam Written Exam Project Written Exam Project
+Year 9 Year 10 ProjectWritten Exam Written ExamProjectWritten ExamProject

 The majority of work (including assessment) is completed in class time.
 Students will be expected to catch up for homework if they miss lessons for any reason.
 Students will be required to provide resources for take-home cookery.
 Homework tasks are usually related to theory study for practical activities.